akhi1-s/akhi1-s/README.md

 I enjoy merging my technical expertise with creativity to develop cutting-edge robotic solutions.
 My mission is to advance the field of robotics through innovative research and practical applications, aiming to make a meaningful impact in the real world.

-Beyond my academic work, I’m constantly exploring new technologies and ideas through various side projects.
+Beyond my  work, I’m constantly exploring new technologies and ideas through various side projects.
 I’m passionate about pushing the boundaries of what’s possible in robotics.

 ### Fun Facts: